-The professionals at Hello My Psychiatrist have years of experience in diagnosing and treating bipolar disorders and the symptoms that accompany it.
-The team consists of a diverse, exceptionally well educated, and experienced team of professional therapists and psychiatrists.
+The professionals at Hello My Psychiatrist have years of experience in diagnosing and treating bipolar disorder and the symptoms that accompany it.
+The team consists of a diverse, exceptionally well-educated, and experienced team of professional therapists and psychiatrists.
 They utilize a multifaceted approach to help you manage your bipolar disorder, with a combination of medicinal and therapeutic assistance.

 Types of Bipolar Disorder

 There are several types of bipolar and related disorders.
 Symptoms can cause unpredictable changes in mood and behavior, resulting in significantly reduced quality of life.
 The symptoms you experience depend on which mental state you are currently in: